helloallentsai/EatAt/README.md

 # EatAt
 An app for restaurant reviews featuring image carousel, related articles, and other nearby restaurants.
+The image carousel features clickable images from landing page rendering a single image view or the option to view all of the images together.
+Single images can be cycled through by buttons or keyboard arrows.

 ## Demo
-I created a photo carousel with expandable social card.
-Images are clickable from landing page rendering a single image view or the option to view all of the images together.
-Single images can be cycled through by buttons or keyboard arrows.

 ![demo](../assets/demo.gif?raw=true)